ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a group of women, most of whom are wearing various colored hijabs or headscarves, engaged in what appears to be a lively discussion or community meeting outdoors.
-The women are dressed in long robes or dresses in different colors such as light pink, black with a red hijab, blue, white, and maroon.
-One woman in a blue hijab is wearing a face mask and holding a mobile phone.
-Two women are seated at a simple wooden table with papers on it, and the rest are standing around them, seemingly focused on the conversation.
+The image shows a group of people, mostly women, gathered outdoors in what appears to be a discussion or meeting.
+The setting is informal with a rustic background that includes a building façade and a fence with barbed wire.

-The setting includes a brownish wall with a fence topped with barbed wire in the background, giving the impression of an enclosed or secured area.
-There are trees providing dappled sunlight and shade.
+Key elements:
+- Two women sit at a wooden table in the center of the image; one is wearing a white garment and a face mask while the other wears a light purple garment.
+- Surrounding them, several women stand or sit, dressed in colorful traditional attire and some wearing face masks.
+- One woman in a black garment with a red head covering is gesturing animatedly towards the seated woman in purple.
+- A young man sits on the ground in the lower right corner, resting his head on his hand, appearing to observe.
+- The environment suggests a serious or engaged conversation, possibly about community or social matters.

 There is no visible text in the image.
-The scene's arrangement suggests a community or development meeting, possibly discussing plans or issues pertinent to the group, fitting a context appropriate for an annual development report.
+The image’s composition and subject matter indicate it might be part of an annual development report focusing on community engagement, women's participation, or health initiatives.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p45_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a single page designed to look like it is being folded or turned from the bottom right corner, revealing a silver or gray underside.
-The background of the page is black, creating a strong contrast with the white front of the page and the gray fold.
-There is no text or other elements visible on the page itself.
-The overall appearance suggests a visual metaphor for revealing or turning a new page, which is fitting for an annual development report.
+The image depicts a corner of a white sheet of paper partially curled upward from the bottom right corner, revealing a black background underneath.
+The paper appears blank with no visible text, images, or markings on the visible portion.
+The curling effect suggests a turning page or a reveal, fitting for an annual development report where content might be introduced or unveiled progressively.
+The layout focuses solely on this single element against the black backdrop, with no additional visual or textual components present.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p45_img2.png)